zankia/damas-core/API-reference.md

 ```

 ## publish
 Add files to the index.
-For each node published, a child node is created to keep track of the original state of each node upon publish.
+A child node is created to keep track of the original state of each node upon publish.

 __publish( `nodes`, [`callback`] )__